NewsGreat Falls News

 The post claims that he knocks on doors, claiming to be homeless, and asks for help - and then "attacks you."

-It even claims that he attacked a "32-year old single mom" with knife, leaving her "struggling for her life," and also stole a vehicle from an elderly woman after pretending to offer help unloading groceries.
+It even claims that he attacked a "32-year old single mom" with a knife, leaving her "struggling for her life," and also stole a vehicle from an elderly woman after pretending to offer help unloading groceries.

 Sometimes the post is shared using different photos: